 Azores Airlines’ sale is not only a political or commercial decision.
 It is tied to the European Commission-approved restructuring plan for SATA Group, which received €453.25 million in state aid in 2022.
 Under the original structure, SATA Holding launched a public tender in 2023 for the sale of between 51% and 85% of SATA Internacional–Azores Airlines.

-Reuters reported in January that the European Commission extended the deadline for SATA and TAP Air Portugal to complete divestments linked to Portuguese state restructuring aid.
+Reuters reported in January that the European Commission extended the deadline for SATA and TAP Air Portugal (TP) to complete divestments linked to Portuguese state restructuring aid.
 The Azores government had previously requested an extension until December 31, 2026, citing the complexity of the process and the need to preserve SATA Group’s operational and financial stability.

 That makes the sale time-sensitive.
 The regional government has said the restructuring plan is intended to protect SATA’s role in territorial cohesion while improving the competitiveness of the Azorean aviation sector.